-There are relatively a few studies in the recent literature that empirically test the occurrence of the Armey curve.
-Vedder & Gallaway (1998) statistically test the validity of the Armey curve phenomenon in the context of United States, Canada, Denmark, Italy, Sweden and Britain.
-They provide empirical evidence supporting the incidence of the Armey curve for these countries.
+It may be noted that relatively few studies in recent literature empirically test the occurrence of the Armey curve.
+One notable study, Vedder & Gallaway (1998), however, does statistically test the validity of the Armey curve phenomenon in the context of United States, Canada, Denmark, Italy, Sweden and Britain.
+The results of this study not only suggest the occurrence of the Armey curve in the US over the time period from 1947 to 1997 but also provide empirical evidence supporting the incidence of the Armey curve for all these countries.
 Vedder & Gallaway further provide an approximate principle that explains the validity of the Armey curve: the growth of government in emerging economies tends to increase output despite the fact that many modern Western economies are in the downward-sloping portion of the Armey Curve, where reduction in the relative size of government generates positive effects on economic opportunities for the citizens.

 The study of Pevcin (2004) investigates the relationship between government spending and economic growth using a sample of European countries.
-Based on the panel data regression analysis using five-year arithmetic averages, Pevcin states that there is clearly observable negative relationship between the size of government and economic growth.
+Based on panel data regression analysis using five-year arithmetic averages, Pevcin states that there is a clearly observable negative relationship between the size of government and economic growth.
 This study empirically claims that arguments in support of the Armey curve are affirmative.

-Handoussa & Reiffers (2003) study the relationship between size of the government and economic growth in the case of Tunisia.
+Handoussa & Reiffers (2003) study the relationship between size of government and economic growth in the case of Tunisia.
 Using data for the three decades from 1968 to 1997, the authors attempt to establish the Armey curve.
 They not only observe the presence of the Armey curve but also empirically argue that 35 per cent of government expenditure is the ideal threshold required in the context of Tunisia.
-The study asserts this government size as credible taking in to account the significant role played by the Tunisian state in economic activity.
+The study asserts this government size as credible due to the significant role played by the Tunisian state in economic activity.

-One of the difficulties that could arise in these studies is to obtain relevant data for calculating the optimum proportion of public spending.
-As Radwan & Reiffers (2004) demonstrate, data on different types of public spending in Israel is very difficult to obtain given military and defence spending is considerably unavailable.
-Radwan & Reiffers, considering only public consumption, estimate that 44 per cent of public consumption to gross domestic product (GDP) ratio as optimal.
-However, they maintain that this high figure is realistic in a country where the state has been all-pervading for a long time.
+Obtaining relevant data for calculating the optimum proportion of public spending is one of the difficulties that can arise in these studies.
+As Radwan & Reiffers (2004) demonstrate, data on different types of public spending in Israel is very difficult to obtain because military and defence spending is mostly unavailable.
+Radwan & Reiffers, considering only public consumption, estimate that a 44 per cent of public consumption to gross domestic product (GDP) ratio is optimal.
+However, they maintain that this high figure is realistic in a country where the state has been an all-pervading presence for a long time.